 Mid Range Hotels: Hotel Kimaya, Hotel 9th Planet, Krishna Palace (at Brahma Sarovar), Hotel Ambros (on NH 44)

 Budget Hotels: Hotel Pearl Mark (in the city)

 What is the best time to visit Kurukshetra?

 Winters!!
 October – March would be the ideal time to visit Kurukshetra due to the weather, although it is visited throughout the year.

 What modes of transport are available at Kurukshetra?

 What is Kurukshetra famous for?
-I am sure you get an idea about it now, right.
-Well!! we have just covered the best places to visit in Kurukshetra in one day or two days, however, there are more places to visit near Kurukshetra (like Pehowa, Shahabad, Faral, Hathira, and many more) but that would require few more days in Kurukshetra.
+I am sure you get an idea about it now, right?
+Well!! we have just covered the best places to visit in Kurukshetra in one day or two days, however, there are more places to visit near Kurukshetra (like Pehowa, Shahabad, Faral, Hathira, and many more) but that would require a few more days in Kurukshetra.
 For your reference, you can read more about these at the official site of Kurukshetra.

-There are no places to visit at night in Kurukshetra except a beautiful stroll at Brahma Sarovar late evening (not at night).
+There are no places to visit at night in Kurukshetra except for a beautiful stroll at Brahma Sarovar late evening (not at night).
 There are cheap Dharamshala, budget hotels easily available on the spot anywhere.
-We recommend taking the service of a quality guide to explore this holy town which is very simple in its nature.
+We recommend taking the service of a quality guide to exploring this holy town which is very simple in its nature.
 Last but not least we leave you with a question, kindly answer in the comment section: Is Kurukshetra worth visiting?